brucemuller/HierarchicalLosses/README.md

 * Currently you need to set variables to using the number of levels you have in your hierarchy (we plan to make it generalised later).
 * We used U-Net for a simple model for comparison purposes but you are free to use your own (set in the config file).
 * Use the config file to set hyper parameters, augmentations, data location etc (see here for some usage: https://github.com/meetshah1995/pytorch-semseg).
-* Basic metrics are provided with this code (see ackowledgements).
+* Basic metrics are provided with this code (see acknowledgements).
 * Dependencies: